Early Stages Breast Cancer – How to Spot It Early And Save Yourself

 Second, a monthly check-up with your doctor is also essential for the early detection of breast cancer.

-Third, the most effective way to avoid getting breast cancer is to stop smoking, stay active, and eat a balanced diet.
+Third, the most effective way to avoid breast cancer is to stop smoking, stay active, and eat a balanced diet.
 The most effective way to detect breast cancer early is to get regular mammograms.

 When should I seek medical attention?